loopmode/stateful/README.md

 Builds and watches the main package.

-Running `yarn watch` performs `yarn build` and repeat the operation whenever a file in `packages/stateful/src` is changed.
+Running `yarn watch` performs `yarn build` and repeats the operation whenever a file in `packages/stateful/src` is changed.

 #### `yarn examples`